rohithkilari3/india-cyber-crime-reporting-portal/README.md

 Ensure all primary actions are actual route transitions (shareable URLs), rather than relying on legacy JavaScript postbacks that break upon page refresh.
 Also, strictly follow the colours and branding guidelines attached in the second PDF.

-This project was built with [Lovable](https://lovable.dev).

 **Live app**: https://indiacybercrimeprototype.lovable.app

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/7def9c24-1acd-45be-9a1c-eccccea63034).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development